 - Sedative medications (CNS depressants)

-- Spearmint contains a chemical that might cause sleepiness and drowsiness.
-Medications that cause sleepiness and drowsiness are called sedative medications.
-Taking spearmint and sedative medications might cause too much sleepiness.
+- Spearmint might cause sleepiness and slowed breathing.
+Some medications, called sedatives, can also cause sleepiness and slowed breathing.
+Taking spearmint with sedative medications might cause breathing problems and/or too much sleepiness.

 Are there interactions with herbs and supplements?